Welcoming new lawmakers, British PM Johnson vows a speedy Brexit

 After more than three years of debate over Brexit, Johnson wants to move quickly to try to unite a country riven by disagreements over how, when or whether Britain should leave the EU.
 Towns, villages and even families have been fractured.

-Brexit scrambled traditional party loyalties, with Johnson's Conservatives going into Thursday's election pledging a swift Brexit, in stark contrast to Jeremy Corbyn's Labour which promised a second referendum on EU membership.
+Brexit has also scrambled traditional party loyalties, with Johnson's Conservatives going into Thursday's election pledging a swift Brexit, in stark contrast to Jeremy Corbyn's Labour, which promised a second referendum on EU membership.

-The election saw Labour suffer its worst result since 1935 as many of its supporters who wanted to leave the EU switched sides to the Conservatives.
+The election saw Labour suffer its worst result since 1935 as many of its supporters who wanted to leave the EU switched to the Conservatives.
+The opposition party is expected to appoint a new leader by early next year.

-Johnson has said he understands that many traditional Labour voters had only lent his party their votes - but now he wants to keep them.
+Johnson is keen to hold on to those voters who supported the Conservatives, many for the first time, and is likely to retool his government next year to deliver his election promises.

+For now, the prime minister will appoint three new ministers to fill vacant positions and keep any changes to a minimum before Britain leaves the EU on Jan.
+31.

 "By getting Brexit done, this One Nation Conservative government will help this country move forward," the source said.
 "Our job is to serve the people of this country, and the people's government will deliver on the people's priorities."